 How long do we keep your information for?

 At the end of the study, ICNARC will keep identifiable information (personal data) about you for no longer than one year after the study has finished.
 The information will be then anonymised so that you can no longer be identified (unless you have agreed otherwise).
 It will not be possible to identify any person who has taken part in the study in any reports or articles.

 ICNARC process data for this study under the legitimate interest legal basis.
 This is because ICNARC is a registered charity and the data processing described here is to support scientific and statistical research.
 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.
 There is no automated decision making or profiling.

-If, when you consented to take part, you indicated that you did not want us to either obtain the above information from NHS Digital or NHS Wales Informatics Service or to send you questionnaires, we will not process your data for this purpose.
-If you agreed for us to keep your contact details on file after the study ends, we may contact you if we feel you or your data could contribute to other important health questions.
+If, when you consented to take part, you indicated that you did not want us to either obtain the above information from NHS Digital or NHS Wales Informatics Service or to send you a questionnaire, we will not process your data for these purposes.
 As you were very unwell at the time, a relative, close friend or an independent consultee may have provided their opinion of your wishes, on your behalf.
-In either situation, you can opt out if you no longer wish that we process your data in these way (contact details below).
+In either situation, you can opt out if you no longer wish that we process your data in these ways (contact details below).